Online Directory Business Model Explained

 The common names in the industry are Eventbrite and Ticketmaster.

-However, also businesses like Meetup.com should be considered an Event Directory, where you can connect with people of similar interests.
+However, businesses like Meetup.com should be considered an Event Directory, where you can connect with people of similar interests.

 If you’re curious, group organizers pay Meetup a monthly fee to run their groups and events.